 - Increasing difficulty

-- Great for feeding dry food
+- Suitable for feeding dry food

-- Not ideal for chewers
+- Not the best for chewers

 5. Outward Hound Hide-A-Squirrel